zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 During the handshake, the parties negotiate exchange algorithm, cipher suites and exchange key material to establish a stateful encrypted connection.
 The exact steps of the TLS handshake depend on the protocol version/s supported by the client and the server.
 The current version is 1.3, while version 1.2 is still more popular and is widely supported.

-It is important to learn the TLS terminology in order to understand the handshake protocol.
 Knowing the key concepts and terms helps to properly setup the Zowe servers network security and to troubleshoot configuration issues.
-Make sure you understand at minimum the following concepts and terms:
+Please, make sure you understand at minimum the following concepts and terms:
   - Cipher Suite
   - Key Exchange
   - Symmetric Encryption